ljunggren/boozang-docs/README.md

 **![console](images/console.png)Console window**

-When running a test it is sometikes desirable to inspect the data that is being run.
+When running a test it is sometimes desirable to inspect the data that is being run.
 In many cases, upstream test cases are sending data as parameters, and it gets even more tricky when data is being loaded from external data sources or Javascript functions.
 In order to inspect the data that is being used, you can use the console window.
 This window is located in the hamburger menu and allows users to spy on data.

+**Commands**

+There will be command soon (roadmap).

 **Tmp data**